The artist Judy Chicago has contributed approximately 400 images of her works to the Artstor Digital Library.

-Judy Chicago's art has been frequently exhibited in the United States and internationally, and her ten published books are distributed worldwide.
+Chicago’s art has been exhibited throughout the United States and the world, and her many books are distributed globally.
 Her work is included in the permanent collections of numerous museums, including: The British Museum, the Brooklyn Museum, the Getty Trust, the Los Angeles County Museum of Art, the Museum of Fine Arts, Santa Fe, the National Gallery of Art, the National Museum of Women in the Arts, the Pennsylvania Academy of the Fine Arts, and the San Francisco Museum of Modern Art.
 In 1978, Chicago founded Through the Flower, a non-profit feminist art organization based in New Mexico.
-In 1996, Chicago deposited her papers at the Schlesinger Library at the Radcliffe Institute for Advanced Study, Harvard University, becoming the first living artist to be included in the archive.
+In 1996, she deposited her papers at the Schlesinger Library at the Radcliffe Institute for Advanced Study, Harvard University, becoming the first living artist to be included in the archive.
 Penn State University hosts the Judy Chicago Art Education Collection at Penn State, one of the most important private collections of archival materials on feminist art education, and The Dinner Party Curriculum Project, an educational curriculum based on Chicago's iconic work for Kindergarten through 12th grade.